amirsheffer/Agro-tech-project/README.md

 Hardware:
 - Electric wires
 - Electric power supply (5V)
-- ventalized electric boxes to shade sensors
+- ventilated electric boxes to shade sensors

 Software and data analysis:
 - Two codes were used on the esp32 (written in C++).